naman14310/Interview_Prep/Coding Notes/Graphs/Articulation Point.md

                 AP[src] = true;
         }

-        /* Else if nbr is vis and not the parent */
+        /* Else if nbr is vis and not the parent that means the edge is backedge */

         else if (parent[src]!=nbr)
             low_time[src] = min (low_time[src], discovery_time[nbr]);